Infineon Technologies (OTCMKTS:IFNNY) Issues Earnings Results

-Infineon Technologies (OTCMKTS:IFNNY) announced its quarterly earnings data on Monday.
-The technology company reported $0.33 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.40 by ($0.07), Yahoo Finance reports.
+Infineon Technologies (OTCMKTS:IFNNY) posted its earnings results on Monday.
+The technology company reported $0.33 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.40 by ($0.07), Yahoo Finance reports.
 Infineon Technologies had a net margin of 4.59% and a return on equity of 10.84%.

-A number of equities research analysts have recently issued reports on the stock.
-Societe Generale upgraded shares of Infineon Technologies from a “hold” rating to a “buy” rating in a research report on Thursday, May 6th.
-Kepler Capital Markets upgraded Infineon Technologies to a “buy” rating and set a $38.00 price objective for the company in a research report on Friday, July 2nd.
-Credit Suisse Group restated an “outperform” rating on shares of Infineon Technologies in a research report on Friday, June 4th.
-Zacks Investment Research downgraded Infineon Technologies from a “buy” rating to a “hold” rating in a research report on Thursday, July 8th.
-Finally, Liberum Capital downgraded Infineon Technologies from a “buy” rating to a “hold” rating in a research report on Wednesday.
-Five investment analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-The company has an average rating of “Buy” and an average price target of $41.00.
+A number of equities research analysts have issued reports on IFNNY shares.
+Morgan Stanley reiterated an “overweight” rating on shares of Infineon Technologies in a research note on Wednesday.
+Credit Suisse Group restated an “outperform” rating on shares of Infineon Technologies in a research note on Friday, June 4th.
+Kepler Capital Markets upgraded shares of Infineon Technologies to a “buy” rating and set a $38.00 price objective on the stock in a research note on Friday, July 2nd.
+Barclays restated an “equal weight” rating on shares of Infineon Technologies in a research note on Wednesday.
+Finally, Societe Generale restated a “buy” rating on shares of Infineon Technologies in a research note on Wednesday.
+Five equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+Infineon Technologies presently has a consensus rating of “Buy” and a consensus target price of $41.00.

 Infineon Technologies AG designs, develops, manufactures, and markets semiconductors and related system solutions worldwide.
 Its Automotive segment offers automotive microcontrollers; 3D ToF, magnetic, and pressure sensors; discrete power semiconductors; IGBT modules; industrial microcontrollers; power and radar sensor integrated circuits (ICs); transceivers; silicon carbide diodes, MOSEFTs, and modules; and voltage regulators for use in assistance and safety systems, comfort electronics, infotainment, powertrain, and security products.